 How to paint a wall mural

-Learning how to paint a wall mural is no different than painting on a smaller sized canvas.
-The techniques used are very similar to how you would generally paint in your own particular style.
+Learning how to paint a wall mural is not too different than painting on a smaller sized canvas.
+The techniques & fundamentals used are very similar to how you would generally paint in your own particular style.

 Getting over the challenges of laying out your design.

 A large scale painting requires you to prepare a few initial guidelines.
 But a soon as you have structured your mural it is pretty much just painting as usual.

 The images I have selected for this post come mainly from practicing on my studio walls.

 There are also examples of commission works.
 This will give you an idea of my working processes.

 We all work differently so if you are trying to figure out how to paint a wall mural.
 Then some of these examples might come in handy for you.
 Others might not.